nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * Try using Python modules that are known to be compatible with both Python 2 and 3.
 * Be sure to test add-ons in 2019.3 alpha and edit add-on files accordingly.
+* Make sure to communicate status of Python 3 compatibility for add-ons if possible.

 ### For testers:

 * Use a portable copy of 2019.3 alpha if you rely on add-ons not ported to Python 3 yet.
+* Contact add-on authors if add-ons do not work in 2019.3 alpha.

 ### For translators: